arachid1/soundofnavi/README.md

 NOTE: As of 11/23, only Pneumonia problem for Icbhi/Jordan has been implemented.
 To be extended by adding training on BD for pneumonia + other datasets in CW.

-NOTE: as of January 2022, you can train models inside the crackles/wheezes trainer (e.g., trainers/cw) with all of its datasets.
+NOTE: as of 01/22, you can train models inside the crackles/wheezes trainer (e.g., trainers/cw) with all of its datasets.
 I still need to add BD to the pneumonida data

+NOTE: As of 07/22, documentation updates need to be made.

 # The Pneumonia Problem
 ## Set-up